A LITTLE BIT OF HISTORY

 ANNIVERSARY YEAR

-«BONSHE was» the first company to adapt the western mushroom-growing project to the Belarusian realities.
-BONSHE JLLC «» was founded on September 8, 2004.
-In March 2009, the first 6 chambers for growing mushrooms were put into operation, and already in July 2009, its own production of mushrooms began.
+BONSHE was the first enterprise that adapted a foreign mushroom farming project to Belarusian realities.
+BONSHE JLLC was founded on September 8, 2004.
+In March 2009 the first 6 mushroom growing chambers were put into operation.
+In July 2009 the company started its own production of champignons.

-WHY DOES THE TECHNOLOGIST SNIFFS THE AIR?
+WHY DOES A TECHNOLOGIST SNIFF THE AIR?

-THE FIRST AND SECOND "WAVE" OF THE HARVEST
+THE FIRST AND SECOND HARVEST “WAVE”

-The next five days are the most stressful for the pickers.
-If a mushroom outgrows, both the employee and the enterprise lose.
-In less than a week, «the «mushroom picker»» collects 60 percent of the harvest on the supervised site.
-Then there is a pause, when the mushrooms practically do not grow.
-But the break lasts only… one day.
-Then the second wave begins.
-It is smaller than the previous one for the harvest, but longer by a day or two.
-Then the next step, and the next.
-There may be several such «waves».
-BONSHE work with two «waves».There may be several such «waves,».
-BONSHE«» work with two «waves».
-Then the chamber is washed, treated with hot steam, and completely disinfected.
-Ultimately, the cycle takes 32-35 days.
+The next five days are the most demanding for the mushroom pickers.
+If the champignons grow out, both the worker and the company suffer losses.
+In less than a week, the mushroom picker collects 60 percent of the yield on the assigned area.
+Then comes a pause, when mushrooms do not grow actually.
+But the break lasts only … one day.
+Then, the second wave begins.
+It is smaller than the previous one in terms of yield, but longer for a day or two.
+Then the next stages are coming.
+There can be several «waves» like that.
+At BONSHE two «waves» are used for work.
+Then the chamber is washed, steamed, and fully sanitized.
+In the end, the cycle takes 32-35 days.

-… We entered the the sancta sanctorum of the company to see how the employees work in the «greenhouse» shops.
-By the way, they use special lightweight lifts.
-Because the racks are built in several «floors».
-The work requires certain skills and hand motility.
-But in the end we get the mushrooms that are awesome.
-They are weighed, put straight in boxes and sent to the warehouse.
+…We entered the «sacred area» to see how the employees work in the production sites -«greenhouses».
+By the way, they use special light elevators.
+As the racks are built in several «floors».
+Work requires certain skills and motor skills.
+As the result, we have exemplary champignons.
+They are being weighed, put them in boxes while they are fresh and sent to the warehouse.
 They are ready for sale.

 BUILDING A NEW FUTURE

-WHAT YOU DIDN'T KNOW ABOUT MUSHROOMS
+WHAT YOU DIDN'T KNOW ABOUT CHAMPIGNONS.

-BELOW STANDARD, BUT SAME DELICIOUS
+BELOW THE STANDARD, BUT JUST AS TASTY.

 FOUR MUSHROOMS IN ONE GRIP!

-It should be noted that fungal diseases present no danger for humans.
-But experts confirm, that any artificially bred culture loses in competition with a wild one.
-Therefore, special attention is paid to cleanliness and order at BONSHE.
-An important element is the cleaning and disinfection of corridors in workshops and throughout production site.
-The floors are washed daily and with the addition of hydrogen peroxide.
-Even door handles are treated with this solution.
+It is worth mentioning that mushroom diseases are not dangerous for humans.
+But experts confirm: any artificially bred culture is weaker than the wild-growing one.
+Therefore, cleanliness and order at BONSHE are under special control.
+An important element is cleaning and sanitizing of the corridors in the production sites and along the production facilities.
+Floors are washed daily and with the addition of hydrogen peroxide.
+Even door handles are cleaned with this solution.

 Prepared by Sergey MOSCHIK